 Description: This event is usually done as stations that teams rotate through, or it can be done as a sit-down test taking event, where each station has been copied into a test booklet for the team.
 It is also possible that the test be given inside a planetarium, or as a powerpoint where teams view slides and answer questions in a test book based on the slides.
 Teams may be viewing any combination of models, pictures, diagrams/charts, or recorded/written descriptions.
 They will then be asked to answer questions (multiple choice, fill in the blank, short answer, etc) related to the materials.
-The topics for the 2014 tournament year are clearly outlined in the official rules in sections 3.a - 3.b.
+The topic for the 2015 tournament year is extraterrestrial ice and water.

 Materials: Teams MUST bring a writing instrument.
-They may also bring two 8.5 x 11" two-sided pages of notes in any form from any source.
+They may also bring two 8.5 x 11" two-sided pages of notes in any form from any source and 2 calculators.

 Event leaders will provide all materials needed to take the test, the official test, and answer sheet.

 Scoring: High score wins.
 Points are awarded based on the quality and accuracy of responses.
 Predetermined questions will be used to break ties.